celsworth/lxp-bridge/README.md

 Not sure what determines the interval, and I'm pretty sure it used to be 2 minutes so this interval might be stored in a register somewhere?

+See [inputs.md](doc/inputs.md) for details of the JSON hashes.

 TODO: think you can request these to be sent immediately, once I make `lxp/cmd/{datalog}/read_inputs` work..

-TODO: document the JSON hashes.

 ### `lxp/{datalog}/params/0`